nilsonbsr/xMach/README.md

 ## Introduction

-Booting a micro-kernel/server system is a bit more complicated than booting a macro-kernel system because more files must be present and functioning correctly before the system will accept input from the user.
+Booting a micro-kernel is a bit more complicated than booting a macro-kernel system because more files must be present and functioning correctly before the system will accept input from the user.
 Our goal is to provide a step-by-step guideline to install a _**xMach**_ microkernel on a modern computer.
 This documentation is based on our trial and error steps and is an ongoing project.

 _a special thanks to [**neozeed**](https://virtuallyfun.com/) for providing us all the resources_.

 ___

-### _Best practice_
+### _Update: Best practice_
-We encountered some problems during the installation of _xMach_ under WSL, which were not the case under native _**Ubuntu**_.
-So, we recommend starting with Ubuntu to save time and nerves
+We encountered some problems during the installation of _xMach_ under WSL, which were not the case under nativ _**Ubuntu**_.
+So, we recommend starting with Ubuntu to save time and nerves.
 ___

 ## Prerequisites